 Jan Martin is a member of BNO (Federation of Dutch Designers) and ICOM (International Council of Museums).
 In the past he was an active member of the PDMA (Product Development and Management Association) and the NMNA (Dutch Society for Industry and Trade).

 He was also (co-)responsible for several lectures and workshops on branding for a.o.
 Wageningen University and Research (WUR), the Ministry of Economic Affairs and the Ministry of Agriculture, Nature and Food Quality.

-His community involvement is structured around international youth sailing.
-He is currently Chairman of the International Cadet Class Association (Dorchester, UK) and Chairman of the World Sailing Classes Committee, representing the 119 international classes, including the 10 Olympic sailing classes, in the Council of World Sailing.
+His community involvement is structured around international (youth) sailing.
+He is currently Executive Secretary and Vice-Chair of the International Cadet Class Association (Dorchester, UK) and Chair of the World Sailing Classes Committee, representing the 119 international classes, including all the Olympic sailing classes, in the Council of World Sailing (London, UK).
 In this capacity he is a member of the Royal Netherlands Watersport Association and of World Sailing.